sprestage/journey-octoblog-prerelease/source/_posts/2012-10-01-how-my-journey-begins.markdown

 comments: true
 categories:
 - intro
-- beginning
+- pain
-- goal
+- goals
-- passion in technology
+- passion
-- lost dream job
+- priorities
 ---
 ###My introduction
 Hello old friends.
 Hello new friends.
 Hello colleagues.
 Hello young learners.
 Hello respected professionals.
 I am the GeekyMamaMare.
 Welcome to my blog.
 Please enjoy sharing my journey of re-discovering my passion in technology and re-directing (re-purposing?) my career from software testing to software development.
 A wordy intro statement indeed, but very relevant to my journey as you will see in time.
 Let's start by looking at the dilemna I found myself in.